 - What kind of water bottom are you dealing with?

-If you have answered those two simple questions, you should be able to pick the best anchor for the pontoon boat based on the information provided above.
+If you have answered those two simple questions, you should pick the best anchor for the pontoon boat based on the information provided above.

-I hope I was able to put some light on types of boat anchors, how to anchor a boat properly, and how to retrieve an anchor that is stuck.
+I hope I could put some light on types of boat anchors, how to anchor a boat properly, and how to retrieve an anchor that is stuck.
 You don’t want to lose a pricey anchor just because you were not informed.